dart-lang/build/docs/hot_module_reloading.md

 full page reloading.

 ## Turning hot-reloading on

 `build_runner` server has built-in support of hot reloading.
-To activate it just run `serve` command with `--hot-reload` option.
+To activate it just run the `serve` command with the `--hot-reload` option.

 ## Using hooks to handle module reloading

 Each module where changes are detected is marked as invalidated.
-For each invalidated module three hooks will be called to determinate, is it possible to handle it's reloading, or all parents (other modules that depends on this one) should be marked as invalidated too.
-To implement the hook all you need to do is to define a top-level publicly exported function with name and signature of a hook.
+For each invalidated module three hooks will be called to determine if it is possible to handle the reload, or if all parents (other modules that depends on this one) should be marked as invalidated too.
+To implement the hook all you need to do is to define a top-level publicly exported function with the name and signature of a hook.
-These hooks are:
+The hooks are:

 ### `Object hot$onDestroy();`